Leitech

 Special Wear Bushings

-Designed for areas with minimal clearances.
-Multiple bushing profiles available to access confined features that standard sleeves cannot reach.
+Designed for areas with minimal clearances, the Leitech COMBI Gage offers various bushing profiles to facilitate depth calibration and access confined features that standard sleeves cannot reach, ensuring precision measurement in tight spaces.

 Leitech COMBI special inserts — standard, special and customized thread members.